The Virginian (TV series): Steve Hill

 Played by Gary Clarke, Steve was a good friend of both Trampas' and the Virginian's.
 He was constantly getting Trampas in and out of his usual scrapes.
-The on-screen chemistry that Gary Clarke and Doug McClure possessed reflected their good friendship off screen, and was loved by fans worldwide.
-Although he was with the show at the beginning, Clarke was being phased out of the show at the end of season two, but remained as a guest star for a few episodes in season three, before departing for good.
+The on-screen chemistry that Gary Clarke and Doug McClure possessed reflected a good friendship off screen, and was loved by fans worldwide.
+Although he was with the show at the beginning, Clarke was being phased out of the show at the end of season two, but remained as a guest star for a few episodes in season three, before departing permanently.

 Betsy Garth

-Played by Roberta Shore from seasons 1-4, Betsy was the only daughter of Judge Garth.
+Played by Roberta Shore from seasons 1–4, Betsy was the only daughter of Judge Garth.
 Early in the series, she was made clear to be adopted, but nevertheless, the judge treated her as his own.
-Betsy and the ranch hands had a sort of brother–sister relationship.
+Betsy and the ranch hands had a relationship similar to that of brother and sister.
 Trampas and Steve had a particular soft spot for her, often jumping to protect her, and looking out for her wellbeing.
 At the start of the series, Betsy was said to be 15 years old.
 In a season-four episode, "The Awakening", she married a minister (Glenn Corbett), and moved to Pennsylvania, reflecting Shore's departure from the show.

 Randy Benton

-Played by Randy Boone from seasons 2-4, Randy was a young ranch hand who played guitar and sang.
+Played by Randy Boone from seasons 2–4, Randy was a young ranch hand who played guitar and sang.
 He came into the show as Steve Hill was being phased out as a regular cast member.
 Before the new Grainger family was brought in for season five, his character was discontinued.